DaveWM/dave-martin-blog/content/posts/import-a-csv-into-kafka-using-babashka.md

 ### The bash one-liner

-We'll run our Babashka script with the correct arguments (path to the CSV file + the name of the key field), then just pipe it into the Kafka Console Producer.
-You can do this like so (you'll need to update the bits in square brackets according to your Kafka setup):
+We'll run our Babashka script with the correct arguments (the path to the CSV file, and the name of the key field), then pipe its output into the Kafka console producer.
+You'll need [Babashka](https://github.com/borkdude/babashka#installation "Babashka install") and [Docker](https://docs.docker.com/get-docker/ "Docker install") installed for this.
+Here's the one-liner (you'll need to update the bits in square brackets according to your Kafka setup):

-    bb csv-to-kafka.clj [path to csv] [key field name] | kafka-console-producer --broker-list [Kafka broker url, usually ends with :9092] --topic [topic name] --property "parse.key=true" --property "key.separator=::"

-Or alternatively if you don't have the Kafka CLI tools installed, you can run them in a Docker container:

-    bb csv-to-kafka.clj [path to csv] [key field name] | docker run --net=host -i confluentinc/cp-kafka kafka-console-producer --broker-list [Kafka broker url, usually ends with :9092] --topic [topic name] --property "parse.key=true" --property "key.separator=::"
+    bb csv-to-kafka.clj [path to csv] [key field name] | docker run --net=host --rm -i confluentinc/cp-kafka kafka-console-producer --broker-list [Kafka broker url, usually ends with :9092] --topic [topic name] --property "parse.key=true" --property "key.separator=::"

 That's it!
-You should now see the CSV data in your Kafka topic.
+You can now view the messages in your Kafka topic by running:

+    sudo docker run --rm -t edenhill/kafkacat:20190711 -b [kafka broker url] -t [topic name] -e -f "%k :: %s\n"

+_(Note that when you want to consume this data in an application, you should use the_ [_String Serde_](https://kafka.apache.org/11/javadoc/org/apache/kafka/common/serialization/Serdes.StringSerde.html "String Serde docs") _as the key serde and a_ [_JSON Serde_](https://sachabarbs.wordpress.com/2019/03/14/kafkastreams-custom-serdes/ "JSON Serde blog") _as the value serde)_

 ### Summary

-We went through how to write a short Babashka script to parse a CSV into a key-value pair format, and we then wrote a quick one-liner to run this script and pipe the output to the Kafka Console Producer.
-This is a fairly trivial example, but I hope it shows you how Babashka can make shell scripting just a bit easier.
+We went through how to write a short Babashka script to parse a CSV into a key-value pair format, and we then wrote a quick one-liner to run this script and pipe the output to the Kafka console producer.
+This is a fairly trivial example, but I hope it shows you how Babashka can make shell scripting a bit easier.
 If you're a masochist, you can try doing the same thing in bash, and see how much harder it is!
+Thanks for reading.